HealthCatalyst/SSIS/R Extensibility Instructions.md

 Once modified, copy the example into the SQL template below, as it is stored _in_ the `ExternalRScript` field.

 1. Seed following new destination entity attribute values into `EDWAdmin.CatalystAdmin.ObjectAttributeBASE` using the SQL template below.
-Be sure to adjust the values.
+Be sure to adjust the values of the TableID ( = Destination Entity of output).

     |             Column             |                                Value                                |
     | ------------------------------ | ------------------------------------------------------------------- |